Global auto component makers gear up for China's tougher emission rules

 "Foreign component makers will benefit most from the stricter emissions standards over the long term, as they have more advanced technology than Chinese suppliers," said Li Jia, an analyst at consultancy IHS Automotive.

-Leading component suppliers that can help Chinese automakers cut emissions include Continental AG (CONG.DE), Robert Bosch GmbH, Denso Corp (6902.T), Tenneco Inc (TEN.N) and Faurecia, Swiss private bank Bank J. Safra Sarasin Ltd said in a report on June 3.
+Leading component suppliers that can help Chinese automakers cut emissions include Continental AG, Robert Bosch GmbH [ROBG.UL], Denso Corp, Tenneco Inc and Faurecia, Swiss private bank Bank J. Safra Sarasin Ltd said in a report on June 3.

 The technologies they bring to the table include exhaust treatment systems, turbo chargers, direct injection mechanisms and powertrain controls.